Skip to footer content

 Output

-Build an Excel API for .NET Core: Create, Read, and Export XLSX Files: Image 2 - Output showing our successfully imported Excel data
+Build an Excel API for .NET Core: Create, Read, and Export XLSX Files: Image 2 - Output showing the successfully imported Excel data

-The WorkBook.Load() method opens Excel files from streams, file paths, or byte arrays, enabling users to import data from external files uploaded through your API.
-You can access individual cell values using the intuitive worksheet["A1"] syntax or iterate through a cell range.
-IronXL handles data validation automatically and provides type-safe accessors like IntValue, DecimalValue, and DateTimeValue for reliable data extraction from worksheet cells.
+WorkBook.Load() opens Excel files from streams, file paths, or byte arrays.
+Cells are accessed through the worksheet["A1"] indexer syntax or by iterating a named cell range.
+IronXL handles data validation automatically and exposes type-safe accessors -- IntValue, DecimalValue, DateTimeValue, StringValue -- so the consuming code stays clean and predictable.

 How Can You Export Excel Data to Different Formats?